Master of Science in Nursing Programs

 - Earned Baccalaureate Degree from an ACEN or CCNE accredited program in nursing option.

-- (Bridge Option) non-Nursing Baccalaureate Degree option for experienced Registered Nurses with a Baccalaureate Degree in a field other than nursing.
-Candidates must show evidence of basic nursing preparation from an ACEN accredited program.
+- (Bridge Option) non-Nursing Baccalaureate Degree option for experienced Registered Nurses with an Associates Degree in Nursing, and a Baccalaureate Degree in a field other than nursing.
+Candidates must show evidence of basic nursing preparation from an ACEN or CCNE accredited program.

-- (RN-MS Option) Associate Degree or Diploma Graduate for experienced Registered Nurses.
+- (RN-MS Option) Associate Degree in Nursing and currently working as a Registered Nurse.
 Candidates must show evidence of basic nursing preparation from an ACEN or CCNE accredited program, have a minimum of two years (full-time or equivalent) RN experience, a minimum GPA of 3.0, and prepare a Professional Portfolio documenting mastery of BA competencies.

 - (APRN Completion) Master’s Degree Completion Program Option designed for nationally certified advanced practice registered nurses actively practicing, to complete the Master’s degree in nursing.
 Candidates must show evidence of basic nursing preparation from an ACEN or CCNE accredited program.